pantheon-systems/example-drops-8-composer/README.md

 - ADMIN_PASSWORD: Used to set the password for the uid 1 user during site installation.
 - GIT_EMAIL: Used to configure the git user’s email address for commits we make.

+If you need to modify any of these values, you may do so in the [Circle CI Environment Variable](https://circleci.com/docs/1.0/environment-variables/) configuration page.

+### SSH Keys

-Also, create a [public/private key pair](https://pantheon.io/docs/ssh-keys/) and add the private key to Circle CI, and the public key to your Pantheon site.
-You may use Terminus to add the public key to your Pantheon site:
+A [public/private key pair](https://pantheon.io/docs/ssh-keys/) is created and added to Circle CI (the private key) and the Pantheon site (the public key).
+If you need to update your public key, you may do so with Terminus:
 ```
 $ terminus ssh-key:add ~/.ssh/id_rsa.pub
 ```
-At this point, you should be able to click "rebuild" on your last Circle CI build, and all of the tests should run and pass.

 ## Pantheon "Standalone" Development